 - You may have an emotional release

-I’d like to give you insight into my exact personal experience with trauma release during my yoga practice for your reference.
-I’m not saying these exact scenarios will happen in your practice—but I’d like to give you insight into one survivor’s experience.
+I’d like to give you insight into my personal experience with trauma release during my healing journey for your reference.
+I’m not saying these exact scenarios will happen in your practice, but I personally like to read about other’s experiences along with research, so I thought I’d share!

 Signs I’ve had a trauma release: